 Fresh grapefruit with a hint of rosemary shines in this easy ginger beer and vodka cocktail recipe.
-With only a few ingredients and a rosemary simple syrup, this grapefruit Moscow Mule is quick to pull together and is so refreshing! vegan + gluten free
+With only a few ingredients and a rosemary simple syrup, this grapefruit Moscow Mule is quick to pull together and is so refreshing!

 A simple and beloved sipper at its most basic, the Moscow mule has many variations.
 With its punchy notes of ginger, I find it an easy ginger beer cocktail recipe to experiment with.
 Enter the season’s freshest of fruits and herbs: grapefruit and rosemary.
 But what is the best ginger beer to pair with this grapefruit cocktail?
 Read on and I’ll share my favorite!

-What are the Ingredients for this Ginger Beer Cocktail Recipe?
+Ingredients for this Ginger Beer Cocktail Recipe

 The classic Moscow mule is made with three basic ingredients: vodka, ginger beer and lime juice.
 But for this grapefruit cocktail recipe, I’ve added a few more: